 If you are interested in any roles in the animation industry, then there are some fundamental tips that you can follow and that apply to everyone.

 When sending any correspondence to potential employers or tutors, please check your spelling and grammar; take particular care to spell the names of the person and the studio you are writing to correctly.
 It is also important to be polite and professional in your tone (do not use text abbreviations), show your enthusiasm and passion for animation and mention any work that you admire.
 Remember to comment on work the studio that you are writing to has done, as this shows that you have done your research.

 Production, coordination and administrative roles may not require a visual portfolio, but you can still include examples of the animation you have worked on, with explanations of your involvement.
 A production assistant is still required to understand the animation process.

 If you want to get a creative role in the animation industry, you need to be able to show admissions tutors and employers a portfolio, which is a collection and showcase of your best work.

 Animation portfolios can be in the form of a website or video showreel that shows a selection of your work, which can be still or moving images, or a combination of both, depending on the type of role you are going for.

 You should also include a CV and covering letter in any application you make, and include a link to your portfolio in the CV.
 Please remember to include your up-to-date contact details on your CV and in your portfolio in case the employer or tutor wants to get hold of you.

 Your portfolio will show off what you can do and make you stand out from other applicants, so it’s important to allow plenty of time to get it right.

 A showreel is a short video full of various clips of your best work.
 Most showreels are between one and three minutes long.
-As well as completed work, it is important to show any shot breakdowns or processes you used, such as rigging, composites or design work.
+Here are some examples of good showreels:

 In addition to a showreel you may also want to customise your portfolio with additional artwork and examples.